-August 8, 2024 from 2:00 to 2:45 p.m. central time
+August 2, 2025 from 2:00 to 2:45 p.m.
+Central Time

-Following award notification, OHE hosts a virtual optional forty-five-minute welcome session for identified and potential dual trainees.
+Following award notification, OHE hosts an optional, virtual forty-five-minute welcome session for identified and potential dual trainees.
 Grantees are expected to encourage their dual trainees to attend the session.
 The purpose of the welcome session is to foster excitement and prepare dual trainees for the dual-training model.